gregorvilkner/VibeCon-SMIP---How-to-Vibe-Code-on-ThinkIQ/docs/WORKFLOW.md

 For a richer shape — interactive controls, client-side caching, no round-tripping per keystroke — point your LLM at the SMIP-side artifact at `___SMIP_SAAS_SIDE___/Sample Scripts/unit_converter.html`.
-It's the end state of the round-trip described in step 7 below: a vibe-coded localhost page (`get_quantities_with_units` tool + a Vue page with two coupled dropdowns and a flip button) ported into a SMIP browser script.
+It's the end state of the round-trip described in step 7 below: the `get_quantities_with_units` tool you built in [QUICKSTART step 5](QUICKSTART.md), plus a vibe-coded Vue page with two coupled dropdowns and a flip button, ported into a SMIP browser script.
 Read it as "if you do this whole workflow correctly, here's what you end up with."